UPDATED: Sourdough Japanese Milk Bread (Shokupan)

 Sourdough Bread Recipe: Sourdough Japanese Milk Bread

-- Prep Time: 6-8hrs for the sweet stiff sourdough starter to come to peak
+- Prep Time: 6-8hrs for the sourdough starter to come to peak

 - Fermentation Time: 4hr room temp proof + 8hr cold proof + 2-4hr final proofing